coderbyheart/iot-proto-js/README.md

 The second display has the `A0` jumper soldered (so it has the address `0x71`), The third display has the `A1` jumper soldered (so it has the address `0x72`).

+I use a free MQTT broker from [cloudmqtt.com](https://www.cloudmqtt.com/), copy the file [`./display/cloudmqtt.com/.env.dist`](./display/cloudmqtt.com/.env.dist) to `./display/cloudmqtt.com/.env` and enter your details.

+Now you can run `node client.js` in the `./display/cloudmqtt.com` folder.